Lessons for retailers: Finding opportunity in a challenging time

 Selling on the edge

-All these digital efforts have helped improve customer experience and shorten the time it takes people to order online for delivery or to grab their items from a local store.
+All these digital efforts have helped improve the customer experience and shorten the time it takes people to order online for delivery or to grab their items from a local store.
 Many retailers are using edge computing technology and IoT devices to become even more relevant today.

 "Meeting the needs of today's shoppers can be challenging," she says.
 "They have higher expectations than ever before for touch-free, interactive, and personalized services.
 I think you'll see a continuing retail appetite, therefore, for smart technologies that facilitate shopping online or in physical stores, making them as smooth, efficient, and enjoyable as possible—for shoppers and workers alike."